nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 **What do you expect from writers during the #RevPit revision process, including communication?**

 Writing is easy.
 Writing well is hard.
 I expect you to be open to feedback and ready to work hard.
 I love brainstorming and there may be times when we’ll need to work together to find solutions.
 Communication is key and given the tight timeline, quick responses will help us get the most out of this process.

 **What hobbies do you have outside of writing and editing?**

-When I’m not editing or writing, I’m most likely trying to find a quiet place to read.
-I enjoy going to the movies, bingeing shows like _Parks & Rec_, _The Witcher_, _The Good Place_, or _Supernatural_, and traveling through all of time and space with The Doctor.
+When I’m not editing or writing, I’m most likely trying to find a quiet place to read or crochet.
+I enjoy bingeing shows like _Schitt’s Creek_, _The Untamed_, _New Girl_, or _Supernatural_, and traveling through all of time and space with The Doctor.
 My acrylic on canvas is more about time with friends and family than skill.
 My Insta is mostly cats.

-**What is your favorite book to reread, and why?**
+**What was your favorite show to binge watch in the last year?**

-Oooh…a twist on a common question.
-To be honest, I don’t usually re-read anything because my shelf is overflowing with all the books I want to read.
-But if I were going to re-read one, it’d probably be _The Belles_ by Dhonielle Clayton (YA book) for the rich imagination, stunning settings, and unique characters.
-Or anything by Kresley Cole (either her YA or Adult books) for her fun characters, sassy heroines, and creative worlds.
+I honestly didn't expect to fall as hard as I did for _Schitt's Creek_.